-The statistical significance of the responses shown in Figure 4 is very high (for example, the t-statistic for the response after five days is 5.8).
+The statistical significance of the responses shown in Figure 4 is very high (e.g., the t-statistic for the response after five days is 5.8).
 But how important economically is the response of the risk appetite index shown in Figure 4?
 On impact, the decline of the index to a ten basis point surprise is a little less than half its standard deviation.
 After ten trading days, the cumulative decline equals about 1.7 standard deviations.
-Thus, the effects of monetary policy surprises on
+Thus, the effects of monetary policy surprises on risk appetite seem relatively large, compared to historically normal fluctuations in the index.